Meth And Heroin: Side Effects Of Mixing Meth And Heroin

 Meth And Heroin Drug Interactions

-One of the many dangers of taking a stimulant like meth with an opiate is the potential it will mask the depressant effects of heroin.
+One of the many dangers of taking a stimulant like meth with an opioid is the potential it will mask the depressant effects of heroin.
 This can make it hard for an individual to tell when they’re experiencing symptoms of overdose.

 While heroin use slows the heart and breathing rate, meth accelerates it.
 Methamphetamine side effects last longer than heroin, which may lead to an individual feeling heightened awareness and energy after the effects of heroin subside.